How can I connect to my Amazon VPC?

 A NAT gateway is a managed service that enables instances in a private subnet of a VPC to connect to the internet or other AWS services without allowing connections to those instances from the internet.

 Note: Be sure to create the NAT gateway in a public subnet.
-For more information, see NAT Gateway Rules and Limitations.
+For more information, see NAT gateways.

 A NAT instance in the public subnet of a VPC enables instances in the private subnet to initiate outbound IPv4 traffic to the internet or other AWS services while also preventing those instances from receiving inbound traffic initiated by someone on the internet.

-Note: A NAT gateway is recommended for common use cases.
-For more information, see Comparison of NAT Instances and NAT Gateways.
+Note: A NAT gateway is a best practice for common use cases.
+For more information, see Compare NAT instances and NAT gateways.